-6.1.3 Delivery of Subscriber Public Keys to the CA
+6.1.3 Public Key Delivery to Certificate Issuer

 If the RA generates a key for a subscriber, the RA shall deliver the subscriber public key to the CA via secure channels.

 If a subscriber self-generates a key pair, the subscriber shall deliver the public key by PKCS# 10 certificate application file format to the RA.
 The RA shall delivery the public key to the CA via secure channels after it is verified that the subscriber is in possession of the corresponding private key in accordance with the regulations in section 3.2.1.